Aniket-Engg/sol-profiler/README.md

 [![npm version](https://badge.fury.io/js/sol-profiler.svg)](https://www.npmjs.com/package/sol-profiler)
 [![devDependency Status](https://david-dm.org/aniket-engg/sol-profiler.svg)](https://david-dm.org/aniket-engg/sol-profiler#info=dependencies)

 sol-profiler lists down the attributes of all the functions/constructor of a single `.sol` file. sol-profiler is colourful and easy to use.
 It displays the profile of contracts & libraries along with the `pragma` used in file.

+It works best with solidity version >=0.4.22

 It marks the `library` contracts and `fallback` function explicitly, see [example](https://github.com/Aniket-Engg/sol-profiler#example).